 The Career Consultation includes:

-- What you would like to get out of the coaching relationship, ie start to clarify what success would look like for you
+- What you would like to get out of the coaching partnership, ie start to clarify what success would look like for you

 - About me and what you can expect from me

 - Any questions you might have

-If I feel that coaching is not right for you at this time I will tell you during the Career Consultation, and I will help you to identify alternative options where possible.
+If I feel that working together is not right for you at this time, I will help you to identify alternative options where possible.